 - If you choose to show a video during your skit, it will serve as a replacement for your music track.
-Your video must play for the entire skit, or fade to black or a logo for the rest of your skit.
-There must be music for the entire skit.
+Your video must play for the entire skit; fade to black, or a logo for the rest of your skit.

 - VIDEO DUE DATE: Two copies of your video must be provided in advance.

 - REQUIRED REHEARSAL ATTENDANCE: You must attend the Masquerade Rehearsal if you choose to use video for your skit.
 If you do not show up for the rehearsal, we will not play your video and will default to the audio-only version.